security best-practices compliance

 Output Filtering

-• Scan agent outputs for sensitive information before returning to users
+• Scan agent outputs for sensitive information before returning them to users

-• Filter credentials, API keys, and internal URLs from responses
+• Filter credentials, API keys, and internal URLs out of responses

 • Log outputs for security audit trails